cbcommunity/cb-administration-scripts/backup_restore/README.md

 where:
-    -r, --remote        Ip address or the hostname of the remote server to restore the backup on -u, --user          Remote user to connect with -b, --backup        Folder where the backup is
+    -r, --remote        Ip address or the hostname of the remote server to restore the backup on -na, --node-addr    Ip address or the hostname that will be used for Node Url (Server Node Url and Default Sensor Group Url in case of master restore)
+                        Not validated, must be correct IP Address or Hostname that is resolvable on the target machine -u, --user          Remote user to connect with -b, --backup        Folder where the backup is
     -k, --key           Optional. ssh key that can be used to connect to the remote server